-- 0003 Beginning Algebra (non-credit) Reviews addition, subtraction, multiplication, and division of real numbers.
-Focuses on the addition and multiplication principles of polynomials, exponents, and factoring polynomials and quadratic equations.
-This course is a pass/fail course, passing with at least a "C" and must be completed before students enroll in MATH 10003, if a student's placement scores indicate this course is required.
-(F, S, SU) - Intermediate Algebra Focuses on exponents, radicals, polynomials, rational expressions, linear equations, functions, graphs, factoring, introduction to quadratic equations, and related topics.
+- 1003 Intermediate Algebra Focuses on exponents, radicals, polynomials, rational expressions, linear equations, functions, graphs, factoring, introduction to quadratic equations, and related topics.
 Taught in a lecture format.
 (This course may not transfer.)
 Pre-requisite: MATH 0003 or required placement score.
 (F, S, SU) - 1023 College Algebra Studies quadratic equations and inequalities; polynomial, rational, exponential, and logarithmic functions; graphing functions, combining functions, inverse functions; solving systems of linear and nonlinear equations; and use of matrices and determinants.
 Emphasis on applications and problem solving.
 (No credit given if taken following MATH 1054).
-Pre-requisite: Required placement score or a grade of "C" or better in MATH 1003.
-(F, S, SU) - 1033 Plane Trigonometry Examines trigonometric functions, identities, inverse trigonometric functions, vectors, polar coordinates, and complex numbers.
+Pre-requisite: Required placement score or a grade of "C" or better in MATH 0013 or completion of modules one through 12 in Developmental Mathematics.
+(F, S, SU) ACTS: MATH 1103 - 1033 Plane Trigonometry Examines trigonometric functions, identities, inverse trigonometric functions, vectors, polar coordinates, and complex numbers.
 (No credit given if taken following MATH 1054.)
 Pre-requisite: MATH 1023 or permission of the instructor.
+(D)

-(D) - 1054 Precalculus Mathematics Focuses on trigonometry, analytical geometry, and a few selected topics from algebra.
+ACTS: MATH 1203 - 1054 Precalculus Mathematics Focuses on trigonometry, analytical geometry, and a few selected topics from algebra.
 Pre-requisite: High School Algebra II and score of 22 or above on ACT or 630 or above on SAT, or MATH 1023 with a score of "C" or better.
-(S) - 2113 Mathematics for Teachers I Focuses on sets, logic, and numbers with emphasis on the axiomatic development of the real numbers.
-For elementary education majors only.
-Pre-requisite: MATH 1023 with a
+(S) ACTS: